Is Wish Legit & Real? Is Wish Reliable?

 Wish.com Reviews | Is Wish Shopping Safe?
 What You Need to Know

 When you first land on the Wish.com site, you’re going to be required to login with Facebook or Google or set up your own login with your email address.
-This is before you can even browse their site.
+This is before you can even browse the site.

-The need to give them some type of personal information right away can be off-putting and cause some people to ask the question, “Is Wish legit?”.
+The need to give some type of personal information right away can be off-putting and cause some people to ask the question, “Is Wish legit?”.
 However, once you get past the login and captcha, you can browse the full site.

-A very important fact you need to know when shopping on Wish is that you aren’t buying directly from a US company.
+A very important fact you need to know when shopping on Wish is that you aren’t buying from a US company.
 Some users that have been asking if Wish is trustworthy will see that the company is headquartered in San Francisco and assume that’s where shipments originate from.